eytanohana/Python-Sorting-Algorithms/README.md

 as a function of the size of the list passed into them.
 I used matploblib to plot the graphs and included the functionality to decide whether to generate numbers along a normal distribution or a pythons randInt function.

-The notebook graphs all algorithms against one another.
+The notebook runs each algorithms against one another and graphs their runtime.